finkandreas/TeaLeaf-Kokkos/README.md

 `tl_ppcg_inner_steps <I>`

 Number of inner steps to run when using the PPCG solver.
-The default value is 10.
+Please note that a large mesh size will require this parameter to be increased for optimal performance.
+For instance, a mesh size of 4096x4096 works best when the parameter is set to 350 or greater.

+`use_ext_kernels`

+Makes the application use the C++ Kokkos kernels at runtime.

+`use_fortran_kernels`

+Make the application use the Fortran kernels at runtime.

 `tl_ch_cg_errswitch`